valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/Drivers_Arduino_boards/Driver_Arduino_nano.md

     while ((str = strtok_r(p, ":", &p)) != nullptr) {
 ````

 Finally, it seemed that with the Arduino Nano ESP32 we were detecting some noise signals at the serial that produced an error that changed the value of the variable cmd wich is the one where the values that come from the serial are stored and tell wich command has to be executed.
-This error caused the program to enter in a strange bucle executing the command ANALOG_READ continously so in the main loop a condition has been forced in order to skip when an invalid command has been recieved.
+This error caused the program to enter in a strange loop executing the command ANALOG_READ continously so in the main loop a condition has been forced in order to skip when an invalid command has been recieved.

 ````c++
     if (commandReady) {